 - Teaching Arrangements

-- Resources are provided online via Blackboard.
-Teaching and discussion sessions are held over eight fortnightly sessions on Thursday evenings, 7.30 pm - 8.30 pm.
+Resources are provided online via Blackboard.
+Teaching and discussion sessions are held over eight fortnightly sessions on Thursday evenings.
 Teaching sessions are in a tutorial or seminar format and are designed to provide students with an opportunity to share, discuss and collaborate.
 Students will present their own project findings to their peers.
 Discussion and reflection using online tools in Blackboard are integral to the paper.

-- No textbook is required, but students will be expected to use the library resources to study their area of interest.
+No textbook is required, however students will be expected to use the library resources to study their area of interest.

 - Graduate Attributes Emphasised